 - Hurricane Irene.
 While I am deeply sorry that over 20 people across eight states lost their lives, I’ve never seen news “stretched” to the point of propaganda.
 They just announced that despite the Hurricane, the movie “The Help” remains number one at the box office.
 Hmmmm.
 20 deaths and a number one movie…that’s human interest balance for ya America.

 - Dick Cheney’s book.
 First of all: Dick Cheney can read?
 Second: I can’t believe Colon Powell “went to the moon” over ANYTHING Dick Cheney said about him.
 Take the high road Powell.
-No one’s gonna buy Dick’s book, and Dick’s legacy is shooting a Hunter.
-(Gangsta Cheyney).
+No one’s gonna buy Dick’s book.
+Besides, Dick Cheney’s legacy is shooting a Hunter.
+(Gangsta Cheyney)

 - I must admit that I am glad the MLK Memorial was rescheduled for September or October.
 I was really disappointed that I’d miss it due to the August date, but now, “I Have A Dream.”
 Me and Washington D.C. this fall.

 - The two pregnant women, toddlers, and others stuck in the Catskills because they evacuated Brooklyn.
-I’m sorry that’s just funny.
+I’m sorry, but that’s just funny.
 I pray their safe rescue.

 Guess this wasn’t my shortest post after-all…go figure!